What is an Executive MBA Program (EMBA)?

-More Experienced Students
+EMBA: A Degree For More Experienced Students

 Executive MBA students only account for about 13 percent of all MBA students.
 University business schools design executive MBA programs for a smaller group of seasoned executives aspiring towards top management roles.
 That was the intention behind the University of Chicago’s debut of the first executive MBA program for experienced managers in 1943.
 More than 70 years later, that purpose remains the same today at all executive MBA programs.

 Consistent with that mission, EMBA programs require a lot more work experience than other MBA programs.
-Although most EMBA programs require at least four years of experience, many programs report an average seven years of experience, with many students having ten to fifteen years.
+Although most EMBA programs require at least four years of experience, many programs report an average of seven years of experience, with many students having ten to fifteen years.

 An Advanced Curriculum and Expert Faculty

 According to the Executive MBA Council and the Financial Times, EMBA programs are accelerated programs with fewer class hours that allow business leaders to receive their MBA in two years or less while they continue working full-time.
-Most EMBA programs last 18 to 30 months, which is significantly less than the three to five years common in other part-time MBA programs.
+Most EMBA programs last 18 to 30 months, significantly less than the three to five years common in other part-time MBA programs.

 “Students need to understand the basic core and framework well, not to the extent of a specialist, but to the point where you can understand and respond to others who are presenting information to you for decisions,” explained Beatrix Dart, the associate dean for executive degree programs at the University of Toronto’s Rotman School of Management.